2021 Teach-In: October 28 and 29

 In a nation beset by inequality, racism, a pandemic, and a variety of other challenges, how do we become better citizens?
 How do we generate actions to address race relations—not just at Emerson, but in this country and around the world?
 Join us as we explore ways to combine leadership, critical thinking, culture, and activism, and share ideas about using courage and knowledge to change the world.

-The 2021 Fall Teach-In on Race will be a virtual two-day event on October 28 and 29.
-The theme of this year's Teach-In on Race is "Creating Community."
+The 2021 Fall Teach-In on Race was a virtual two-day event on October 28 and 29.
+The theme of this year's Teach-In on Race was "Creating Community."
 It will feature “Drawing Social Justice—How Your Art Can Help Change the World,” a keynote address by Tak Toyoshima, creator of the comic strip Secret Asian Man.
-Panels with students, faculty, and special guests will follow to encourage meaningful discussion around issues of race and racism on campus and beyond.*
+Panels with students, faculty, and special guests followed, encouraging meaningful discussion around issues of race and racism on campus and beyond.*

 - Anti-Asian hate: It’s wrong and it’s racist.
 Why is that so hard to understand?